-The Company reviews all outstanding accounts receivable for collectability on a quarterly basis.
+We review all outstanding accounts receivable for collectability on a quarterly basis.
 An allowance for doubtful accounts is recorded for any amounts deemed uncollectable.
-The Company does not accrue interest receivable on past due accounts receivable.
-There was an allowance of \$159,169 at June 30, 2016 and \$184,642 at December 31, 2015.
+We do not accrue interest receivable on past due accounts receivable.
+There was an allowance for doubtful accounts of \$159,169 at September 30, 2016 and \$184,642 at December 31, 2015.